Harit Nagpal

 Harit Nagpal (born 2 November 1961) is the Managing Director and Chief Executive Officer of Tata Play, formerly known as Tata Sky, since August 2010.
-He has nearly four decades of experience in the industry.
+He has over four decades of experience in the industry.

 Career

 Nagpal spent his first 15 working years in packaged goods industry with brands like Lakme, Marico and Pepsi.
 At the turn of the millennium he moved over to the services sector and worked with Shoppers Stop and Hutch/Orange/Vodafone before joining Tata Play (formerly, Tata Sky) in 2010.

 He took over as Managing Director and Chief Executive Officer of Tata Sky in August 2010.

-Before that He was Global Director Marketing at Vodafone.
+Before that he was Global Director Marketing at Vodafone.

 He had also served as Director of Marketing and Business at Vodafone India Limited.

 He co-authored a case study on the subject of disruption "Tata Sky: Responding to a disruptive technology" which is now a part of the curriculum at the London Business School.

-His book "Adapt - To Thrive, Not Just Survive" was released in December 2023.